← Blog13 May 20265 min readPricing

 Hourly billing rewards the wrong thing.
 Here's what happens when you switch to flat-fee — and how to write a scope clean enough to make it work.

-The incentive problem
+The incentive problem with hourly

-The founder math: A flat-fee studio quoting $260 for a landing page is committing to roughly 25 hours of work.
-An hourly dev at $100/hr will bill 40+ hours for the same scope.
-Same site, 4x the cost, slower delivery.
+The founder math: A flat-fee studio quoting $300 for a 5-page site is committing to roughly 30 hours of total work.
+An hourly dev at $100/hr will bill 40–55 hours for the same scope.
+An hourly dev at $200/hr (US senior) will bill $8,000–$11,000.
+Same site, same Lighthouse score.
+26–36× the cost, slower delivery.

 How to write a flat-fee-friendly brief

-When hourly still wins
+When hourly billing still wins

 Common questions